junxit/us-congress-bills-117/metadata.md

 - 2022-09-27 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 506.
 - 2022-11-15 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S6704; text: CR S6704)
 - 2022-11-15 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.
+- 2022-11-16 — Message on Senate action sent to the House.
+- 2022-12-14 — House agreed to Senate amendments numbered 1, 2, 3, and 5, and the House agreed to Senate amendment numbered 4 with an amendment pursuant to H. Res.
+1518 (consideration: CR H9745-9752; text: CR H9790-9803)
+- 2022-12-14 — Resolving differences -- House actions: House agreed to Senate amendments numbered 1, 2, 3, and 5, and the House agreed to Senate amendment numbered 4 with an amendment pursuant to H. Res.
+1518(consideration: CR H9745-9752; text: CR H9790-9803)